Prescribing Morse scalar curvatures: critical points at infinity: Introduction

-and analysing zero weak limit Palais-Smale sequences for $J_{\tau}$.
-Evidently $J=J_{0}$. \begin{thm}[\cite{MM1},\cite{MM2}] Let $(M,g)$ be a compact manifold of dimension $n \geq 5$ of positive Yamabe invariant and $K : M \longrightarrow \R$ be a positive Morse function satisfying \eqref{nd}.
+and subcriticality is understood with respect to Sobolev's embedding, the following uniqueness and existence result.
+Clearly $J=J_{0}$. \begin{thm}[\cite{MM1},\cite{MM2}] Let $(M,g)$ be a compact manifold of dimension $n \geq 5$ with positive Yamabe invariant and $K : M \longrightarrow \R$ be a positive Morse function satisfying \eqref{nd}.
 Let $x_1, \dots, x_q$ be distinct critical points of $K$ with negative Laplacian.